apacheignite/documentation/clustering/docker-deployment.md

 [/block]
 Ignite docker container will start in this mode if  the `GIT_REPO` parameter is configured.
 In this case, the container will build user's project specified by the GIT repository and will start Ignite with user code deployed in it.
 Such integration allows users to deploy new code by simply restarting the Ignite docker container.

-For running pulling docker container use the following command:
+To pull the Ignite docker container use the following command:
+[block:code]
+{
+  "codes": [
+    {

-   `sudo docker pull apacheignite/ignite-docker`
+      "code": " sudo docker pull apacheignite/ignite-docker",
+      "language": "shell"
+    }
+  ]
+}
+[/block]

-All configuration is handled through environment variables in docker container.
-Following configuration parameters can be configured:
+The configuration parameters are passed through environment variables in docker container.
+The following configuration parameters are available:
 [block:parameters]
 {
   "data": {